 - The Library Director and/or the Library Board President;

 - The Director of the Electronic Information Network;

 Public Safety Policy

-We strive to keep our community center and the library safe and welcoming places for all visitors.
-Please remember, that while we are community facilities, we are also public facilities.
+We strive to keep our library safe and welcoming places for all visitors.
+Please remember we are a public facility.
 We encourage visitors to use the same precautions you use in other public facilities.
 Know where your children are at all times.
 Please show patience and support our instructors’ check-in and check-out procedures for children’s classes.
 Never leave your valuables unattended.
 Finally, please report any safety concerns or improvement ideas to our staff.

-The Community Center and Library staff and board take the safety of our visitors very seriously.
+The library staff and board take the safety of our visitors very seriously.
 All staff and instructors have current background checks and clearances on file.
 We maintain a close relationship with municipal officials, their public safety departments, and fire and EMS teams, and we provide regular safety training for our staff.

 Working together we will continue to keep our facilities safe and welcoming places for our community members.